nat-heo/Hex_Launcher_Minecaft/README.md

 ## Legal Disclaimer

-This project is not affiliated with Mojang Studios or Microsoft in any way.
+This project is in no way affiliated with Mojang Studios or Microsoft.
 Minecraft is a registered trademark of Mojang Studios.

-This launcher has been developed solely for educational, experimental, and personal use.
+This launcher was developed for educational and experimental use only.
-It is not a replacement for the official Minecraft launcher and is not supported or endorsed by Mojang/Microsoft.
+It is not a replacement for the official Minecraft launcher and is not endorsed by Mojang/Microsoft.

-This project does not distribute any game files owned by Mojang.
+No Mojang game files are distributed as part of the project.
-The launcher only serves as a version starter, and all files are legally obtained through Mojang's servers using the open-source library minecraft_launcher_lib.
+The launcher functions solely as a version launcher, and all files are obtained legally from Mojang servers via the open-source library minecraft_launcher_lib.

-This launcher does not support piracy or cracked usage.
+This launcher does not support pirated/cracked content.
-By downloading and using this launcher, users accept that they are fully responsible for complying with all legal requirements.
+By downloading the launcher, users agree to bear all legal responsibility.